marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 <% } %>
 </main>
 ```

+Yes - that's all we need.
+Later our todo-data will be injected into the `todo-list` using HTMX.

 Notice the `hx-trigger="load"` that will issue a `HTTP GET` towards `/todo/new` when the div is loaded.
 That will then lazily load the list.